-The model outputs are illustrated in Figure 3.
-It is predicted a moderate area of the Black Sea would be affected with a surface slick of thicknesses > 1 μ m visible for up to 128 km from the release location.
-Dissolved water column concentrations of greater than 50 ppb are predicted a maximum of 105 km away from the release site and therefore are not expected to reach the Turkish coast.
-Concentrations will take up to 2 days to fall below this threshold in localised areas.
+The model outputs are summarised in Figure A19.2.1.
+It is predicted a moderate area of the Black Sea would be affected with a surface slick of thicknesses > 1 μ m visible for up to 58 km from the release location.
+Surface hydrocarbons are not predicted to drift into other national waters.